-- Children can abuse other children.
+- Children can abuse other children and this can happen both inside and outside of school.
 This is generally referred to as peer on peer abuse and can take many forms.
-This can include (but is not limited to): abuse within intimate partner relationships; bullying (including cyberbullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm; sexting and initiation/hazing type violence and rituals. - Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
+This can include (but is not limited to): abuse within intimate personal relationships; bullying (including cyberbullying, prejudice-based and discriminatory bullying); sexual violence and sexual harassment; physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm. - Abuse is abuse and should never be tolerated or passed off as "banter" or "part of growing up".
 Different gender issues can be prevalent when dealing with peer on peer abuse.
-This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence. - At First Base Bury St Edmunds Academy we believe that all children have a right to attend school and learn in a safe environment.
-Children should be free from harm by adults in the school and other students.
-We recognise that some students will sometimes negatively affect the learning and wellbeing of others and their behaviour will be dealt with under the school's Behaviour Policy.
+This could for example include girls being sexually touched/assaulted or boys being subject to initiation-type violence.
+We recognise that it is more likely that girls will be victims and boys perpetrators, but that all peer on peer abuse is unacceptable and will be taken seriously.